The Manual of the Psi

 One of the benefits of psionic schooling is the mastery of a discipline of power.
 Trained psis have the ability to do this, once a) they've learned the root power in a given discipline, and b) raised at least nine powers in said discipline to Excellent (20) or better rank.
 This makes one a master of said discipline, which offers a psi a few handy perks (on top of, you know, having nine powers).

-For one thing, a +1 CS will apply to every power rank in a discipline a psi has mastered.
+For one thing, a +1 CS will apply to every power rank in any discipline a psi has mastered.
 This column shift applies immediately to powers a psi already knows in said discipline, as well as any other powers he or she picks up at a later date.
 This CS also applies to new powers after they are purchased, which gives one even more incentive to purchase a power at a higher than standard rank.

 Overminding in Psionic Disciplines

-A feat only a traditionally trained psi may pull off, psionic overminding is a situation that occurs sometime after a psi has learned more than half of the powers in said discipline.
+A feat only a traditionally trained psi may pull off, psionic overminding is a situation that occurs sometime after a psi has learned more than half of the powers in a discipline.
 At a point determined by the Judge, usually between learning one half and two thirds of a given discipline's powers, a traditional psi will begin to overmind in it.
 What this does is apply yet another +1 CS to all their power ranks in said discipline.

 Furthermore, the overlapping channels of power in his or her mind will allow them to spontaneously manifest all of the other abilities in that discipline they have not yet learned.
 They will only be extant at the standard beginning ranks +2 CS (one for mastery, one for overminding), but this means that the psi has learned everything he or she can in this discipline of power.